How Does Packet Flow in Network? | Updated 2025

 Conclusion

 In this blog, we have learned how packets flow in a network, both within the same network and across different networks.
 We have seen how devices use IP addresses and MAC addresses to identify each other and how they use ARP requests and replies to find out each other’s MAC addresses.
+We have also discussed some of the common packet flow issues along with ways to troubleshoot these issues.

 We hope this blog has helped you understand how packet flow in a network works and why it is essential for efficient and reliable communication.
 If you have any queries or suggestions, please use the comment section below.